Final Fantasy XIV

 Final Fantasy XIV is a massively multiplayer online role-playing game (MMORPG) developed and published by Square Enix.
-Directed and produced by Naoki Yoshida, it was released worldwide for Windows and PlayStation 3 in August 2013, as a replacement for the failed 2010 version of the game, with support for PlayStation 4, PlayStation 5, and macOS releasing later.
-Final Fantasy XIV takes place in the fictional land of Eorzea, five years after the events of the original 2010 release.
-At the conclusion of the original game, the primal dragon Bahamut escapes from its lunar prison to initiate the Seventh Umbral Calamity, an apocalyptic event which destroys much of Eorzea.
-Through the gods' blessing, the player character escapes the devastation by time traveling five years into the future.
-As Eorzea recovers and rebuilds, the player must deal with the impending threat of invasion by the Garlean Empire from the north.
+Directed and produced by Naoki Yoshida and released worldwide for PlayStation 3 and Windows in August 2013, it replaced the failed 2010 version, with subsequent support for PlayStation 4, macOS, PlayStation 5, and Xbox Series X/S. Final Fantasy XIV is set in the fantasy region of Eorzea, five years after the devastating Seventh Umbral Calamity which ended the original version.
+In the Calamity, the elder primal Bahamut escaped from his prison, an ancient space station called Dalamud, unleashing an apocalypse across Eorzea.
+Through temporal magic, the player character of the original version escaped, reappearing at the start of A Realm Reborn.
+As Eorzea cements its recovery, the player must fend off a reignited invasion from the Garlean Empire.

-The original Final Fantasy XIV, released in September 2010, was a commercial and critical failure.
-In response, then-Square Enix President Yoichi Wada announced that a new team, led by Yoshida, would take over and attempt to fix the issues with it.
-This team was responsible for generating content for the original version as well as developing a brand new game which would address all of the previous release's criticisms.
-This new game, initially dubbed "Version 2.0", features a new game engine, improved server infrastructure, and revamped gameplay, interface, and story.
-The original version shut down in November 2012 and was followed by an alpha test for Version 2.0.
+The original Final Fantasy XIV was a commercial and critical failure.
+Then-Square Enix President Yoichi Wada announced that a new team, led by Yoshida, would assume control and address the game's flaws.
+The new team both continued to develop and improve the original version, and secretly worked on a completely new replacement.
+This new game, codenamed "Version 2.0", used a new engine, improved server infrastructure, and revamped gameplay, interface, and story.
+The original version shut down in November 2012, followed by an alpha test for Version 2.0.

-The game released to largely positive reception; critics praised the game for its solid mechanics and progression, and they commended Yoshida for turning the project around.
-After a poor 2013 fiscal year, Square Enix executives attributed the company's 2014 return to profitability in part to the game's strong sales and subscriber base, reaching a total of over 24 million registered players by October 2021, also becoming the most profitable Final Fantasy game to date.
-The game has had a number of post-release updates produced for it, including four major expansion packs: Heavensward (2015), Stormblood (2017), Shadowbringers (2019), and Endwalker (2021).
+The relaunched game released to largely positive reception; critics praised its solid mechanics and progression, and commended Yoshida for an unexpected recovery.
+In the years since it has been listed as one of the greatest games of all time.
+After a poor 2013 fiscal year, Square Enix attributed the 2014 return to profitability partly to the game's strong sales and subscriber base.
+By October 2021, it had gained over 24 million registered players and become the most profitable Final Fantasy game to date.
+Final Fantasy XIV has received regular updates since release, including five major expansion packs: Heavensward (2015), Stormblood (2017), Shadowbringers (2019), Endwalker (2021), and Dawntrail (2024).
+An adaptation for mobile devices was announced in 2024.